nsaoda/nsaoda.github.io/index.md

 * September 2021 --- I attended the virtual Grace Hopper Celebration as a Student Scholar.
 * April 2021 --- I participated in the virtual CRA-WP Grad Cohort and was inspired by many interesting talks!
-* January 2021 --- I gave a talk on "Making IoT Batteryless: Challenges and Opportunities" at the Embedded Systems Lunch Meetings, University of San Diego
+* January 2021 --- I gave a talk on "Making IoT Batteryless: Challenges and Opportunities" at the Embedded Systems Lunch Meetings, University of California, San Diego